Skip to content

 Validation

-Validation is an ex ante assessment of a greenhouse gas emission reduction project activity.
+Validation is an ex ante assessment of projects aimed at reducing greenhouse gas emissions.
 Within this validation it is assessed whether the project design fulfils the Standard requirements and is able to generate valuable credits.
-During the validation the operational entity, like TÜV NORD CERT GmbH, will analyse the project design document (PDD) and other associated documents and information.
-Positive validation is a prerequisite for the registration of the Project.
+During the validation the operational entity, like TÜV NORD CERT, will analyse the project design document (PDD), the Mitigation Action Design Document (MADD), and other associated documents and information.
+Positive validation is a prerequisite for the registration of the project.

 Verification